Frequently Asked Questions - FAQ

 Wind and Weather Forecasts

-For us paragliders and glider pilots, an accurate wind and weather forecast is crucial.
+For us thermal pilots, an accurate wind and weather forecast is essential.

-The models ICON-EU and ICON-D2 from DWD (available for free even without a subscription).
+The models ICON-D2 and ICON-EU from DWD (available for free even without a subscription).

-The models ICON-CH2 and ICON-CH1 from MeteoSwiss (available from April 2025, only for XC Therm subscribers).
+The models ICON-CH1 and ICON-CH2 from MeteoSwiss (only for XC Therm subscribers).

-Here you can find all the important information about the models:
+Here you can find all important information about the models:

 Model